SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

 ## Special Keyword Arguments

   - `save_noise`: Determines whether the values of `W` are saved whenever the timeseries is saved.
-Defaults to true.
+Defaults to false.
   - `delta`: The `delta` adaptivity parameter for the natural error estimator.
     Determines the balance between drift and diffusion error.
 For more details, see [the publication](https://chrisrackauckas.com/assets/Papers/ChrisRackauckas-AdaptiveSRK.pdf).